Signal-K/manuscript/content/Projects/Star Sailors Frontend/V2 Routes Tasks.md

 * I just realised that the telescope selector doesn't require the telescope to exist on the planet (afaik at the moment)
 	* We have done this successfully for the sectors/{$id} route, though, which is good.

+Going forward, while in this current testing sprint, all entries into `inventoryUSERS` will go into `planetId = 2`, `sectorId = 18` if being created for my user profile.

 ### Rovers/Automatons
 Each of these will be introduced in the `inventoryITEMS` table, and they will have a parent item of id: `22`, as this is the "Vehicle launch structure".
 Not all of these will be vehicles, however for now we are working on rovers so this is the best way to do it for now.

+* SGV2-20: Rovers will start on a planet, and then migrate to a sector.
+As sectors are no longer "explorable" via the frontend

+* SGV2-20: I will set rovers to be craftable using 1 piece of iron, this will be a placeholder crafting recipe (see [[Crafting]]) and will not use the crafting microservice/API route during this phase of development.
+Items will be collected just by the rover, there won’t be any special modifications/'rover arms' etc. for now.
 # Hosting
 * We'll host all the flask API(s) on a few raspberry Pis, thanks to Rhys